 Eye Astigmatism is a word that a lot of people have heard of, but not many actually understand.
 Although it’s a big and complicated-sounding word, the truth is that astigmatism is more simple than you might think.
 It simply means that your eye isn’t as round as it should be.

-Although a lot of people assume that astigmatism is a rare problem, the truth is that most of us have it to some degree.
+Although a lot of people assume that astigmatism is a rare problem.
+The truth is that most of us have it to some degree.
 The vast majority of people don’t have a perfect eyeball – shaped like a round ball.
 A perfect eye would be one that can perfectly bend and shape light to give you a clear view.
-However, if your eye isn’t shaped as much like a ball as it should be, then the light you absorb into your vision ends up getting bent into one direction or another.
+However, if your eye isn’t shaped as much like a ball as it should be.
+Then the light you absorb into your vision ends up getting bent into one direction or another.

-When light can’t be focused properly by your eye, the images that you look at get more focus in one area than they do in others.
+When light can’t be focused properly by your eye.
+The images that you look at get more focus in one area than they do in others.
 This could mean that objects at a distance are more likely to look blurry.

 Eye astigmatism doesn’t have to be a frightening concept.
 As we mentioned above, it’s very common, and most people are born with this problem.
 Even if you’re born with perfect eyes, there’s always a chance that you can get astigmatism after a surgery, injury, or specific disease.
 Here, we’re going to discuss the facts about astigmatism.